History of Penkridge: Dissolution

 The Reformation brought profound changes to life in Penkridge and its parish.
 It affected not just the church and religious life, but the entire pattern of ownership and control.

-The Dissolution of the Lesser Monasteries Act of 1536 was intended to apply to houses worth less than £200, clear of expenses.
+The Suppression of Religious Houses Act 1535 was intended to apply to houses worth less than £200, clear of expenses.
 This covered the Priory of St. Thomas, near Stafford, which had held the manor of Drayton since 1194.
 As soon as the act was passed, Rowland Lee, Bishop of Coventry and Lichfield, wrote to his friend Thomas Cromwell, pressing his suit for the priory's lands.
 The priory housed only the prior himself and five canons but the priory estates were well-managed and brought in about £180 per year – not far short of the threshold, and very much more than most houses covered by the act.
 As a result, the canons were able to bribe their way out of trouble initially, paying the sum of £133 6s.
 8d. for special "toleration and continuance".
 In 1537 they continued to send money to Cromwell, first £60, then £20, and finally a request to be excused a further £20.
 This was precisely the excuse Lee needed to accuse them of wasting the priory's resources.
 He asked that the estates be handed over to him "at an easy rent that the poor boys my nephews may have some relief thereby."
 The priory was surrendered in October 1538.
 Lee immediately moved in and bought large parts of the building fabric and livestock for £87.
 A year later, the rest of the priory property, including Drayton and large estates in Baswich, was granted as a fief to Lee.
 When he died in 1543, the greater part went to his "poor boys", Brian Fowler and three other nephews.
 Drayton was thus taken from the church and became lay property.
 It was to stay with the Fowlers until it was bought by the Littletons in 1790.

-The Dissolution of the Monasteries entered a final stage with the Second Act of Dissolution in 1539.
+The Dissolution of the Monasteries entered a final stage with the Suppression of Religious Houses Act 1539.
 The manors Bickford, Whiston and Pillaton were technically under the overlordship of Burton Abbey.
 The abbey had never actually managed the estates, and the manorial lords who occupied them paid small rents for the land.
 Sir Edward Littleton (died 1558) had his seat at Pillaton Hall, while Bickford and Whiston were held by Sir John Giffard (died 1556) of Chillington Hall, near Brewood.
 Burton Abbey was surrendered by its monks early in 1539 after an outbreak of Iconoclasm.
 Overlordship of all three manors passed from the abbey to the Crown, and the Crown later sold it to Sir William Paget a moderate Protestant supporter of the protector Somerset during the minority of Edward VI.
 Littleton and Giffard both simply transferred payment of their rent to the new overlord and their families continued to prosper throughout the century, the Giffards despite their Catholic Recusancy.